 Accumulations Areas where waste are concentrated (e.g., at landings and along roadsides).
 Accuracy The nearness of a measurement to the actual value of the variable being measured.
 Aggregate Option Sampling and measurement of a waste reporting unit comprised of an approved aggregation of cut blocks and/or cutting authorities.
 It cannot cross a District or T.S.A. boundary.
-Allowed Stump Height The h nigher of: 1.
-Timber merchantability specification stump height, Height specified in District Manager letter for heavy snow packs, 3.
+Allowed Stump Height The higher of: 1.
+Timber merchantability specification stump height, 2.
+Height specified in District Manager letter for heavy snow packs, 3.
 The minimum distance from the ground on the high side of a stump up to a point above a physical obstruction which allows for safe falling.
 Allowed stump height minus TMS stump height = unavoidable piece.
 Allowable Annual Cut (AAC) The rate of harvest determined by the Chief Forester for Timber Supply Areas (TSAs) and Tree Farm Licenses (TFLs), and by the District Manager for Woodlot Licences (WLs),and the rate of harvest specified in a licence or in a management and working plan.
 Availability of Cut Blocks Cut blocks and partially completed cut blocks are available for waste assessments upon completion of primarily logging and the ground is sufficiently free of snow to allow for an adequate assessment to be carried out.
 Field assessments must be completed within sixty (60) days after primary logging and the survey reports must be submitted to the District Manager within thirty (30) days of completion of the field survey.

 Avoidable Waste Waste volumes left on the ground that could have been removed safely, were not physically obstructed and were not inaccessible.
 Bias Measurement bias occurs when the mean of the measured values differs from the mean of the actual values.
 Sampling bias occurs when certain sampling units are more likely to be included than others (lack of randomness).
 Statistical bias occurs when the expected value of the statistic differs from the population parameter.
 Breakage Breakage is defined as any piece, meeting the minimum diameter of the cutting authority, which is shorter than 3 m in length and broken at the large end or at both ends.
 Normal breakage is not usually recorded.
-Bucking Waste Bucking waste is defined as any pieces less than 3 m in length that has been cut at the large end, or at both ends.
-It has been cut through improper or careless bucking practices.
+Bucking Waste Includes all portions of logs and slabs less than 3 m in length and cut on at least one end in accumulations and cut at the larger or both ends in dispersed waste types.
+Bucking waste requirements are further described in Appendix 6.
 Chunk A short piece of waste that has resulted from end trimming logs, or from breaking logs during extraction operations.
 Closure Error The square root of the sum of the squared sum of latitudes plus the squared sum of departures, which may also be expressed as a ratio to or percent of the perimeter length.
 A closure error of 1 percent will result in an area error of approximately 2 percent.
 Coast This refers to the Coast Forest Region.
 Coefficient of Variation A relative measure of variation, equal to the sample standard deviation expressed as a percentage of the sample mean.
 Confidence An expression of accuracy of sample estimates, usually assessed by confidence intervals, a specified proportion of which, such as 95 percent confidence intervals, contain the true population parameters.